Thesis project - ADS

 Thesis presentation/defense

-On 30th of June 2023 there will be a whole session in which all the students will present their theses.
+On 28th of June 2024 there will be a whole session in which all the students will present their theses.
 Each student will have a short presentation in front of the examination committee.
-The place and time of the students presentations will be announced by the ADS coordinator one week before 30th of June via the ADS mailing list.
+The place and time of the students presentations will be announced by the ADS coordinator one week before 28th of June via the ADS mailing list.

 The thesis defense is public, so students are allowed to invite family and friends to the event during a certain timeslot, that will be announced by the ADS coordinator via the ADS mailing list.

-Publishing thesis to Osiris thesis archive
+Upload thesis to Osiris Case

 Graduation procedure